Think Babies Michigan

 5. Actively support efforts led by partners and allies that positively impact infants and toddlers and their families.

-More than 950 Michigan families, advocates, researchers, government officials, service providers and parents convened to create the Think Babies Michigan 2020-2025 Policy Agenda.
+More than 950 Michigan families, advocates, researchers, government officials, service providers and parents convened to create the original Think Babies Michigan 2020-2025 Policy Agenda in 2020, which has been updated and refined over the years with input from our growing coalition.
 Michigan is the only state in this national movement to intentionally prioritize having parents co-lead and co-design our policy agenda-setting process.

 Adult holding baby and laughing